bparanj/crystal/security/linux/ext4.md

    - Ext4 uses extents to improve the performance of large files.
 An extent is a range of contiguous physical blocks, making it more efficient to store large files and reducing fragmentation.

 4. **Delayed Allocation**:
-   - This feature improves performance and reduces fragmentation by delaying the allocation of disk blocks until data is actually written to the disk.
+   - This feature improves performance and reduces fragmentation by delaying the allocation of disk blocks until data is ly written to the disk.

 5. **Multiblock Allocation**:
    - Allows for allocating multiple blocks at once, improving the performance of operations that require writing a lot of data.